Derek Lemoine

 Unpublished working papers:

-Estimating the Consequences of Climate Change from Variation in Weather (free version, VoxEU post) (update coming in April 2024)
+Estimating the Consequences of Climate Change from Variation in Weather (free version, VoxEU post) (UPDATED: May 2024)

-Informationally Efficient Climate Policy: Designing Markets to Measure and Price Externalities (free version)
+Informationally Efficient Climate Policy: Designing Markets to Measure and Price Externalities (UPDATED: October 2024)

 E-axes Forum Digest